When will schools have students back in classrooms?

 What will recess be like?

-Recess schedules and snack protocols will be established by each school site while maintaining stable groups, physical distancing, and hygienic practices before and after use of shared equipment.
-Guidance is to serve food outdoors or in classrooms instead of cafeterias.
-We anticipate classes and cohorts of students to be separated.
+Recess schedules and snack protocols will be established by each school site while maintaining stable groups and hygienic practices before and after use of shared equipment.
+Guidance is to serve food outdoors when feasible instead of cafeterias.
+We anticipate the design of eating spaces to allow for separation between students.
 The key to recess safety is that students will wash their hands before and after recess/lunch.
-They will wear masks and be discouraged from touching their masks and faces while engaged in sharing playground equipment.
-They will be reminded to maintain 6-feet physical distancing.
+They will be discouraged from touching their faces while engaged in sharing playground equipment.
+They will be reminded to maintain 6-feet physical distancing during structured activities.

 What will lunch be like?

-Eating protocols and schedules will be established by each school site while maintaining stable groups, physical distancing, and hygienic practices.
-We anticipate classes and cohorts of students to be separated.
+Eating protocols and schedules will be established by each school site while maintaining stable groups, physical distancing when eating indoors, and hygienic practices.
+We anticipate eating spaces to allow for students to be separated.
 Sites may use signage, assigned seating, and floor markings to designate spaces.
-Guidance is to serve food outdoors or in classrooms instead of cafeterias.
+Guidance is to serve food outdoors instead of cafeterias when feasible.
 A “Grab and Go” model for lunch may be implemented.

 How will students be kept safe on school buses?